 Adventure Sports Coverage for Your All-Inclusive Getaway

 If there is any possibility that you may go hand gliding, jet skiing, jungle zip-lining, or scuba diving (which are commonly offered through all-inclusive resorts or their partners) then you should invest in extreme sports insurance.
-Even inline skating and hot air ballooning are considered adventure sports, and should you be injured while participating in these activities you will be forced to pay out of pocket for medical treatment unless you have the appropriate insurance coverage.
-Always ensure the activity is covered by your insurance plan before you participate – otherwise, a broken bone could put you out thousands of dollars.
+Even inline skating and hot air ballooning are considered adventure sports, and should you be injured while participating in these activities, you will be forced to pay out of pocket for medical treatment unless you have the appropriate insurance coverage.
+Always ensure your insurance plan covers the activity before you participate – otherwise, a broken bone could put you out thousands of dollars.

 You may think an all-inclusive resort protects you from the dangers otherwise associated with international travel, but emergency situations and accidents can happen anywhere.
-It is not uncommon to hear of people getting sick from food or injured participating in activities at all-inclusive resorts, so why not invest in the appropriate travel insurance to guarantee that if this happens to you-you will be covered?
+It is not uncommon to hear of people getting sick from food or injured while participating in activities at all-inclusive resorts, so why not invest in the appropriate travel insurance to guarantee that if this happens to you-you will be covered?

 In addition to purchasing insurance, make sure to choose a reputable all-inclusive destination and read traveler reviews prior to booking.
 Look for recent write-ups indicating that guests can become ill from eating the food or that mention dirty bedding and rooms.
 When choosing a resort do keep in mind that price may reflect quality.
 Your best bet to having an enjoyable time while on an all-inclusive vacation is to know what to expect and to be protected against the unexpected.